Dude (2025 film): Plot

-Desperate to continue their escape, Agan suggests abortion, despite Kural’s resistance.
-A gynecologist warns that Kural’s uterus is weak and that abortion could cause future miscarriages.
-Agan withdraws his suggestion, but Kural insists on proceeding.
-When Agan threatens to reveal everything to Athiyamaan, Kural reluctantly abandons the idea.
-She gives birth to a baby boy with six fingers.
-Agan, still devoted to her, poses as the child’s father to handle official paperwork and care for the infant.
+Agan suggests abortion, but a gynaecologist warns that Kural's weak uterus could make the procedure dangerous and cause future miscarriages.
+Although Agan withdraws his suggestion, Kural insists on proceeding.
+He threatens to reveal the situation to Athiyamaan, forcing her to abandon the idea.
+She gives birth to a six-fingered baby boy, and Agan poses as the child's father to complete official paperwork and care for him.

-On the night of Kural’s rescheduled departure, Agan’s friend reveals that Agan had always loved Kural but stepped back when she confessed her love for Paari.
-The revelation moves Kural deeply.
-During the ride to the airport, she confronts Agan and promises to find him a wife before leaving.
-She files for divorce from him and begins searching for matches for him through matrimonial websites and dating apps, but every attempt fails.
-Determined to fulfill his promise to send her abroad, Agan enlists a female colleague, Samyuktha, to pretend to be his girlfriend, which helps finalise the travel paperwork.
+Before Kural's rescheduled departure, Agan's friend reveals that he had always loved her but stepped aside after learning of her love for Paari.
+Deeply moved, Kural confronts Agan and promises to find him a wife.
+She files for divorce and searches for matches through matrimonial websites and dating apps, but unsuccessfully.
+To fulfil his promise to send her abroad, Agan asks his colleague Samyuktha to pretend to be his girlfriend, allowing the travel arrangements to proceed.

-Athiyamaan eventually discovers that Kural and Agan have divorced and summons Kural.
-When she arrives, he confronts her about the separation.
-Agan intervenes, taking full responsibility for the divorce and claiming he intends to remarry.
-Infuriated at being publicly embarrassed, Athiyamaan assaults Agan and orders his men to kill him.
-When Kural learns of this, she confesses everything to her father, who, enraged, kidnaps her son with the intent to kill him.
-Agan rushes to save the toddler.
-In a remote area, just as Athiyamaan is about to commit the murder, he suffers a heart attack and collapses.
-The child manages to save him by calling for help.
+Athiyamaan discovers the divorce and summons Kural.
+Agan takes responsibility, claiming he intends to remarry.
+Furious at the public humiliation, Athiyamaan assaults him and orders his men to kill him.
+Kural then confesses everything to her father, who takes her baby son to kill him.
+Agan pursues them, and Athiyamaan suffers a heart attack just as he is about to commit the murder.

-When Athiyamaan regains consciousness in the hospital, Agan tells him that the child’s actions saved his life.
-The incident softens Athiyamaan’s heart and forces him to reconsider his beliefs.
-It is later revealed that the rescue was actually staged by Agan and the boy as part of a plan to help Athiyamaan confront his guilt.
-Realising the magnitude of his crimes, Athiyamaan publicly confesses to the murder of his sister and is imprisoned.
+Athiyamaan awakens in hospital and is told that his grandson crawled to the road and attracted a passer-by who rescued them.
+Agan urges him to value love over reputation and caste.
+Athiyamaan repents, apologises to his sister—Agan's mother—publicly confesses to the murder after 32 years, and is imprisoned.
+It is then revealed that Agan actually saved him and falsely credited the baby in order to change Athiyamaan's heart and gain his acceptance of Paari.

-In the post-credits sequence, Agan’s mother surprises him.
-She reveals that Agan and his colleague Samyuktha, who had once pretended to be his girlfriend, have genuinely fallen in love, and their marriage has been arranged.
-The film ends with Agan finding closure in love and Athiyamaan finally redeemed through truth.
+In the post-credits sequence, Agan's mother reveals that he and Samyuktha have genuinely fallen in love and that their marriage has been arranged.
+The film ends with Agan finding closure through love and Athiyamaan achieving redemption through truth.